jurjen93/jurjen93/README.md

 My name is Jurjen de Jong.

-- 🔭✨ I’m currently pursuing a PhD degree in astronomy.
+- 🔭✨ I’m currently a PhD candidate in astronomy.
 - 👯 I’m looking for someone to collaborate to make a satellite data pipeline to extract information and make predictions
 - 📫 jurjendejong93(AT)gmail.com